 Everest Base Camp Trek has been rated in the concert of the most effective adventures within the world by trekkers and adventurers.
 Catch panoramas of the Himalayas and in Sagarmatha park, take time to admire the gorgeous and rare plants, animals and birds.
 Everest Base Camp trek provides you thrills and reminiscences which will last a lifespan.

-Your journey to the Everest region begins with the exciting flight to Lukla.
+Your journey to the Everest region begins with an exciting flight to Lukla.
 The landing at the runway, that is simply a slender strip high within the mountains, will surely give you the chills.
 After landing, follow your experienced mountain guide and trek to Phakding, a Sherpa village situated in the Dudh Koshi river valley of the Everest region.
 Your next stop is Namche and to reach the village you cross and re-cross the pristine Dudh Koshi river.
 Trekking past mani stones, vibrant strips of prayer flags and chortens, you reach the bowl-shaped Namche Bazaar, an important trading post for Sherpas living in the higher reaches of the Everest region.
-Namche is home to several quality restaurants, lodges, shops, web cafes and bakeries.
-Other villages on the path embrace Tengboche, Dingboche and Lobuche.
+Namche is home to several quality restaurants, lodges, shops, web cafes, and bakeries.
+Other villages on the path embrace Tengboche, Dingboche, and Lobuche.

 Everest base camp trek difficulty

-The trek length, Altitude and unpredictable weather are some factors that make Everest base camp trek a challenging one.
+The trek length, Altitude, and unpredictable weather are some factors that make Everest base camp trek a challenging one.

 Everest base camp trek Length